brab0/cli-builder-api/README.md

-CLI Builder API
+Crafter API
 ===============
 This project is meant to be a helper to abstract some unecessary layers for CLIs development by providing a command schema creator and a single line executor.

 ## Instalation
-    $ npm install cli-builder-api --save
+    $ npm install crafter-api --save

 ## Usage
 ### Config
-Because CLI Builder API does not need that much, all the informations are kept on your `package.json` node's project.
+Because Crafter API does not need that much, all the informations are kept on your `package.json` node's project.
 This is an example of a minimum `package.json` file a project requires:

 `package.json`
 ```json